 There are also Emergency Rooms at Vancouver Hospitals, if you need medical care after hours or urgently.
 As is the case in many countries, an Emergency Room visit will be more expensive than a Walk-in Clinic, so try a Walk-in Clinic first (if your needs are not urgent).

 If someone asks, "Does Vancouver have any bad neighborhoods?" the answer is always, "Well, there is the Downtown Eastside."
-The Downtown Eastside (DTES) is the only economically-depressed neighbourhood most Vancouver travelers are likely to encounter—it's smack dab between historic Gastown and Chinatown.
+The Downtown Eastside (DTES) is the only economically-depressed neighborhood most Vancouver travelers are likely to encounter—it's smack dab between historic Gastown and Chinatown.

 Here's what you need to know about the DTES: It looks worse than it is.
 Because the DTES is a hub for Vancouver's ground-breaking needle exchange / safe injection site and related drug programs, the area is home to many people with drug addictions.
 It is also a sex work area (in large part because of the people with drug addictions).
 So, yes, it looks rundown and crummy.
 But it is not unsafe.